jcollard/ChessAppDevlog/README.md

 }
 ```

-With the interface defined, I took a crack at creating a `PawnPiece` that would
+With the interface defined, I took a crack at creating a `PawnPiece` which
-implement the `IPiece` interface.
-I started with a constructor that would allow
+implemented the `IPiece` interface.

-me to specify the symbol, color, and position.
-As well as copying the code
+The constructor for `PawnPiece` allowed me to specify the symbol, color, and position properties.

-directly from the `pawnmoves` and `pawnlogic` with some minor alterations as the
+Next, I copied the code from `pawnmoves` and `pawnlogic` into `PawnPiece.GetMoves` and `PawnPiece.Logic`
-body of the `GetMoves` and `Logic` methods:
+and applied a few tweaks to make the compiler happy with my altered method signature:

 ```csharp
 // Full source here: https://github.com/jcollard/Chessapp/blob/e298305bdefc7fd144dc1775b98c5f6a72b1f8ba/ConsoleApp9/Piece/PawnPiece.cs